gersontham/EP1000/docs/electronics.md

 # Electronics
 Learning about electronics in this module was split into 2 parts.
 One was a physical aspect where we got to learn how to solder components together and on tinkercad where we can design circuits and test them before wiring them up on a breadboard.
 This can prevent any uncertainty towards the fear of doing something wrong while doing it for the first time.

 To start of with soldering.
 I started of with soldering our very own set of alligator clips to then ends of multi strand wire.
-This exercise was quite useful as not only do you learn how to prep a surface for soldering, like sanding it a little and applying a little bit of flux, but also tinning the ends of the multi strand wire so it will be easier to manipulate for soldering to the surface o=f the alligator clip.
+This exercise was quite useful as not only do you learn how to prep a surface for soldering, like sanding it a little and applying a little bit of flux, but also tinning the ends of the multi strand wire so it will be easier to manipulate for soldering to the surface of the alligator clip.

 ![alligatorclips](images/electronics/alligator.jpg)